-I write software that enables computers to automatically extract information from natural language using machine learning.
+I write software that enables computers to automatically extract information from natural language and other data sources using machine learning.
 I work primarily in Java or Python.

 In the past, I have worked primarily on text analysis.
 This includes semantic analysis, discourse processing, and sentiment analysis.

 I am used to building tools from scratch, but I also work with natural language processing and machine learning libraries.